parithi-b/TEMR_analysis_pipeline/README.md

-This repository includes scripts to integrate short-read (Illumina) and long-read (PacBio) SV calls used in TEMR analysis.
+This repository includes scripts to integrate short-read (Illumina) and long-read (PacBio) SV calls and identify TEMRs and analyze them.

 # TEMR analysis pipeline